cgiff9/automata/dfa/README.md

 ----------
 ```
 -q           quiet; turn off printout and delays
                 *program returns 1 on accept, 0 on reject
 -s           convert input to ascii binary representation
 -a <num>     delay printout on string accept by 'num' ms
 -r <num>     delay printout on string reject by 'num' ms
 -f <file>    input string file
                 *may contain multiple strings, one per line
-             *command-line input string overrides this
+                *option overridden by command-line input string
 -o <file>    output accept file
-             *date string accepted also output
                 *file is created if it doesn't exist
 ```

 The machine file and input string are supplied as such: